sandeeplamb/God-Uses-Kubernetes/README.md

 # God must be using Kubernetes !!

-Gods must be using Kubernetes.
+Gods must be using Kubernetes to manage humans birth cycle.
 God must be Certified-Kubernetes-Admin.

-I believe in the concept of re-incarnation.
+Lets Prove

+## What is Reincarnation
 Reincarnation is the philosophical or religious concept that an aspect of a living being starts a new life in a different physical body or form after each biological death.

-And in a normal life, you follow some sequence
+And in a normal life cycle, you follow some sequence

 1. You born,
 2. You do some tasks in a life (your Karma's)